 In the fall of 2009, the Department organized and hosted the Canadian Econometrics Study Group (CESG) meeting for the second time since its inception in 1984 (the first time was in September 1992).
 Eminent econometricians from across Canada and around the world presented cutting-edge research across the spectrum of their field.
 The CESG is a unique forum that raises awareness of the most current econometric research, fosters collaborations, and stimulates further research.
 The 2009 edition was no exception.

 The Department’s teaching evaluations are above the mean for both the Faculty of Public Affairs and for the University as a whole.
 Several of our instructors have received awards for the excellence of their teaching.
 Most notable among these is Professor Simon Power who won three such awards in 2007–08 alone, including a Carleton University Students’ Association (CUSA) Teaching Excellence Award, an Ontario Confederation of University Faculty Associations (OCUFA) award, and a Leadership in Faculty Teaching (LIFT) award.
 More recently, Professor Power won a 2010 Faculty of Public Affairs (FPA) Teaching Award and a 2009–10 CUSA Teaching Excellence Award and contract instructor Sangita Dubey was a TVO 2010 Best Lecturer nominee and won a 2011 FPA Teaching Excellence Award.

-A few years after the turn of the century, the Department’s overall program enrolment level became the third highest in Ontario, three-quarters and four-fifths the size of the economics enrolment levels of York and the University of Toronto, respectively, and more than double that of (fifth-highest) Queen’s, which has a regular faculty complement in economics that is close in size to Carleton’s.
-The current economics enrolment level at Carleton of roughly 900 students is three to four times as high as is was in the mid-1990s.
+A few years after the turn of the century, the Department’s overall program enrollment level became the third highest in Ontario, three-quarters and four-fifths the size of the economics enrollment levels of York and the University of Toronto, respectively, and more than double that of (fifth-highest) Queen’s, which has a regular faculty complement in economics that is close in size to Carleton’s.
+The current economics enrollment level at Carleton of roughly 900 students is three to four times as high as is was in the mid-1990s.